FHA Spot Loans Mortgage Guidelines And How Does It Work?

 Non-FHA Approved Condominiums

-As mentioned earlier, it is getting more and more difficult in getting an FHA Loan on condominiums because condominium complexes are not renewing their HUD Certifications annually.
+As mentioned earlier, it is getting more and more difficult in getting an FHA Loan on condominiums.
+This is because condominium complexes are not renewing their HUD Certifications annually.
 The borrower was told by her first mortgage loan originator that she will have no problem getting a mortgage loan approved on a non-FHA approved condominium unit with an FHA Spot Loans.

 - The borrower got a pre-approval letter from her initial mortgage loan originator and submitted all her mortgage documents